Eddie Albert: 1933–1949: Early roles and military

-Switch
+1970–1995: Established actor

-After a four-year-absence from the small screen, and upon reaching age 69 in 1975, Albert signed a new contract with Universal Television, and starred in the popular 1970s adventure/crime drama Switch for CBS, as a retired police officer, Frank McBride, who goes to work as a private detective with a former criminal he had once jailed.
+After a four-year absence from the small screen, and upon reaching age 69 in 1975, Albert signed a new contract with Universal Television, and starred in the popular 1970s series Switch for CBS as a retired police officer, Frank McBride, who goes to work as a private detective with a former criminal he had once jailed.
 In its first season, Switch was a hit.
 By late 1976, the show had become a more serious and traditional crime drama.
 At the end of its third season in 1978, ratings began to drop, and the show was cancelled after 70 episodes.

-Television specials

-Eddie Albert appeared in a number of television specials.
-His first was the 1956 made-for-television NBC documentary Our Mr. Sun, a Bell Telephone-produced color special.
-Directed by Frank Capra, it blends live action and animation.
-Albert appears with Dr. Frank Baxter, who appears in several other Bell Telephone science specials.

 In 1965, the year that Green Acres premiered, Albert served as host/narrator for the telecast of a German-American made-for-television film version of The Nutcracker, which was rerun several times.
 The host sequences and the narration were especially filmed for English-language telecasts of this short film (it was only an hour in length, and cut much from the Tchaikovsky ballet).
 In 1968, he voiced Myles Standish in the Rankin/Bass animated TV special The Mouse on the Mayflower.